makerdao/mips-best-practices/README.md

 #### Use full-width types

-Intuitively you may think that by using two uint112s in storage right next to each other you are saving gas.
+Intuitively you may think that by using two `uint128`s in storage right next to each other you are saving gas.
 This is not necessarily the case and in fact this pattern may slightly increase gas usage.
-Unless you are using both variables in the same code block you will still end with two SLOADs and further those SLOADs require bitwise masking operations to retrieve the desired piece.
+Unless you are using both variables in the same transaction you may be wasting gas on bitwise operations.

 It's somewhat common to have a flag variable to indicate if a contract is in some state.
 It is intuitive to use `bool` to define this varaible, but in fact it is usually more gas efficient to use `uint256` like in [this case](https://github.com/makerdao/dss/blob/master/src/vat.sol#L65) in the `vat`.